 How to choose a telescope

-All optical telescopes can be divided by the type of the main light-gathering element into lens, mirror and catadioptric – mirror-lens telescopes.
+All optical telescopes can be divided by the type of the main light-gathering element into refracting, reflecting and catadioptric – mirror-lens telescopes.
 All designs have advantages and disadvantages.
 When you choose a design, you need to take several factors into account – the purpose of observation, conditions, transportability and weight, level of aberrations, price, etc. To make the process of choosing a telescope easier, we will tell you about the characteristics of the most popular types of telescopes today.

-- • Refractors (lens telescopes)
+- • Refractors (refracting telescopes)

-- • Reflectors (mirror telescopes)
+- • Reflectors (reflecting telescopes)

 - • Catadioptrics (mirror-lens telescopes)

-Refractors (lens telescopes)
+Refractors (refracting telescopes)

 In the Galileo telescope (created in 1609), two lenses were used in order to collect the maximum amount of stellar light and to allow the human eye to see it.
 The first lens (the objective lens) is convergent; it collects light and focuses it at a certain distance, and the second lens (the eyepiece) is divergent; it converts the converging bundle back into the parallel one.
 Galileo's design transmits a direct, undistorted image, but suffers greatly from chromatic aberration, which spoils the image.
 Chromatic aberration comes as a false coloration of the boundaries and details of the object.